RemiMahmoud/useful_references/README.md

 ## Statistics with R

-https://www.flutterbys.com.au/stats/index.html: a wonderful site with resources about many topics (hypothesis testing, modeling) with frequentist and bayesian versions, and the corresponding R codes.
+https://www.flutterbys.com.au/stats/index.html: a wonderful site with resources about many topics (hypothesis testing, modeling) with frequentist and bayesian versions, and the corresponding R codes. https://learningstatisticswithr.com/book/: a complete book for R, with base knowledge in statistics.

 ## Statistical tests
 http://www.rebeccabarter.com/blog/2018-12-04_hypothesis_testing/: A diagram to choose some statistical tests